MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/mobile-tutorial.md

     ![Screenshot of Dynamics 365 Remote Assist mobile on a phone, showing the Learn the Tools option in the menu.](./media/14b.png "Try Tools")

-2. Once you have begun the tutorial, you're prompted with an animation to move your phone side-to-side for better surface detection.
-Complete this action.
+2. When you start the tutorial, you're prompted to move your phone side-to-side for better surface detection.

     ![Screenshot of Dynamics 365 Remote Assist mobile on a phone, showing the prompt asking users to map their space.](./media/15.png "Map Space")